 Searching for the best and brightest

 We have a very proactive approach to finding and retaining talent.
-We develop and nurture relationships with our awardees, and support them throughout the life of the grant, and beyond.
-Investigators that have shown excellent progress with their projects may be invited back to submit additional proposals.
+Our Mentored Award directly encourages bright young investors to enter the NET research field.
+We also develop and nurture relationships with our awardees, and support them throughout the life of the grant, and beyond.
+Investigators that have shown excellent progress with their projects may return to submit additional new proposals that result from their funded studies.

 Funding promising research

 We support investigators whose work will provide insights into the causes of NETs and/or lead to improved treatment for patients who live with these cancers.
-We look for novel ideas, and/or proposals that leverage insights from related cancers.
-We encourage collaborations between investigators with expertise in different fields and we are interested in proposals from multidisciplinary, multi-institutional groups comprised of basic scientists and clinicians as well as experts in bioinformatics, chemistry, bio-nanotechnology, or other relevant disciplines.
-Proposals that cover promising and potentially transferable mechanisms and/or technologies that have been applied successfully to other areas of cancer research are highly desirable and are evaluated based on their level of applicability to NETs.
+We look for novel ideas, strategies and proposals that leverage insights from related cancers.
+We encourage collaborations between investigators with expertise in different fields and we are interested in proposals from multidisciplinary, multi-institutional groups comprised of basic scientists and clinicians as well as experts in bioinformatics, cutting-edge biochemistry, drug targeting and delivery, and other relevant disciplines.
+Proposals that cover promising and potentially transferable mechanisms and/or technologies that have been applied successfully to other areas of cancer research are encouraged and are evaluated based on their level of applicability to NETs.
 Our goal is to fund projects with the potential to expand in scope and attract additional support from us, as well as other funding bodies.

 Evaluation of submitted proposals